About the AG Society Awards

 Awarded to people whose efforts reflect strength, determination and the ability to overcome obstacles to achieve their goal, while acknowledging that sometimes it takes more than one go to attain that goal.

-To nominate an individual for the AG Society conservation awards please email firstname.lastname@example.org with the following: 1.
-Your name, phone number and email address
+To nominate an individual for an AG Society award please fill out the nomination form here or email firstname.lastname@example.org with the following:

 2. Your nominees name, phone number and email address